 Within Florida, each county Extension office chooses whether it wishes to participate in the statewide program.
 Active counties select a Master Gardener Coordinator, typically the horticulture Extension agent for that county, who coordinates that county's volunteer recruiting, training, and management efforts.
 You can find a list of county coordinators here.

 For example, in October 2006 the state Master Gardener office released updated statewide bylaws, which are available online (PDF).
-In July 2007, the statewide office created an identity standards guide to help Master Gardeners and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, also available online (PDF).
+In July 2007, the statewide office created an identity standards guide to help Master Gardeners and county coordinators understand the use of the Master Gardener name and the Florida Master Gardener logos, which is updated regularly and can be found online here (PDF).